 After all had added their bead, the chief handed me the circle of beads.
 I held them in my hand.
 There were nine beads total.
 Three from the chief and one from each of the six men.
 I didn’t have enough to make a necklace, but I needed to hang on to them.
-I knew without being told if I would give away one bead, more would be given to me.
-And as the people who received a bead from me gave one away, more would be added to them.
+Without being told, I knew if I would give away one bead, more would be given to me.
+As people who received a bead from me gave one away, more would be added to them.

 In a moment I felt myself moving swiftly, as if being pulled, and I was back in my room.

 One day about 7 months later, I was aware that Holy Spirit was going to take me back a third time.
-In an instant, I saw myself sitting in my chair, but I was moving through the air.
+In an instant, I saw myself sitting in my chair at home, but I was moving through the air.

 In what could have been the blink of an eye, I walked through the open doorway of the same tent.
 All was the same.
 Again I sensed that no time had passed, almost as if there was no time at all.
 No one had ever spoken to me during my two previous visits.
 The chief was able to communicate with me non-verbally.
 He seemed to perceive what I was thinking and I was able to understand him just by being near him.

-With his eyes, he questioned me about the beads I received from him the last time the Spirit brought me there.
+With his eyes, he questioned me about the beads I received from him the last time the Spirit brought me to this tent of meeting.
 I slightly shook my head as if to tell him I did not have the pop beads with me.
 He immediately took his necklace off and sent it flying!
-But as he flung it, it became only one bead.
+As he flung it, it became only one bead.
 This one bead went through the wall of the tent to the outside.

 I knew I had to go out and find it.
 I could see the bead a good distance away from the tent.
 It had landed in front of a woman.
 She was cradling a baby.
 The baby was on his back in her arms, but his head hung down over the edge of her arm, and I recognized that he was lifeless.